santifiorino/license-plate-recognition/readme.md

 <img src="https://i.imgur.com/fCcV6Pw.png"  width="300"/>

-Using opencv we detect the contours:
+Then using opencv we detect the contours:

 <img src="https://i.imgur.com/nkhSpCz.png"  width="300"/>

-And we filter them by aspect ratio, width and height.
-In 21 of the 25 pictures that was enough for keeping just the license plate contour, but in 4 cases like this one 2 contours were kept.
+And now we filter them by aspect ratio, width and height.
+In 21 of the 25 pictures that was enough for keeping just the license plate contours, but in 4 cases like the one below 2 contours were kept.
 In all of those cases the license plate was below the other shape, so I decided to just keep the lowest one.

 <img src="https://i.imgur.com/gT2ozsd.png"  width="300"/>